-NOTE: Aligning discarded seals and rings in the order of disassembly will facilitate installation of new seals and rings.

-- 3. Remove the hydrolock piston seal to gain access to the setscrew securing the piston to the outer cylinder rod. - 4.
+- NOTE: Aligning discarded seals and rings in the order of disassembly will facilitate installation of new seals and rings. - 3.
+Remove the hydrolock piston seal to gain access to the setscrew securing the piston to the outer cylinder rod. - 4.
 Remove the setscrew and unscrew the piston from the cylinder rod. - 5.
-Remove the remaining hydrolock seal and wear rings from the outside of the piston and the O-ring and two backup rings from the inside of the piston. - 6.
+Remove the remaining hydrolock seal and wear ring from the outside of the piston and the O-ring and two backup rings from the inside of the piston. - 6.
 Remove the spacer from the rod. - 7.
-Remove the cylinder head from the outer rod. - 8.
-Remove the O-ring and backup ring from the outside of the head and the wear rings, buffer seal, rod seal, backup ring and the wiper ring from the inside of the head. - Using a spanner wrench, unscrew the inner cylinder head from the outer cylinder rod.
+Remove the O-ring from the rod. - 8.
+Remove the cylinder head from the outer rod. - 9.
+Remove the O-ring and backup ring from the outside of the head and the wear ring, buffer seal, rod seal and wiper ring from the inside of the head. - 10.
+Using a spanner wrench, unscrew the inner cylinder head from the outer cylinder rod.